REHAN-18/Memory-Card-Game/README.md

 # Memory-Card-Game
-This the Simple Memory Card Game using HTML,CSS & JS
+This  is the Simple Memory Card Game using HTML,CSS & JS